-(Matthew 15:2) "Why do your disciples break the tradition of the elders?
-For they do not wash their hands when they eat."
+(Matthew 15:2) Why do thy disciples transgress the tradition of the elders? for they wash not their hands when they eat bread.

 Rather than direct their attention to the Law of God (the Law of God in the first five books of the Bible) or the Old Testament prophets, these leaders focused on the fact that some of their human traditions (their selfish interpretations of the Law of God by former religious leaders) were not being followed by Jesus' disciples and by implication Jesus was responsible for their misbehavior.
 They saw themselves as the recognized and duly appointed religious leaders and teachers, not Jesus.